reruo321/Spring-Practice/README.md

     > ExecutionPolicy
     Unrestricted

-After solving the error, *yarn init -2* will output something like this on the terminal.
+After solving the error, *yarn init -2* will output something like this on the IDEA terminal.

     {
         name: '008-Spring-Boot-With-React-JS',